Church Elders | Biblical Local Church Leadership

 • Work hard at his duties, serving God and man

-For further study on the qualifications for elders, I refer the reader to the primary texts found in 1 Timothy 3:1-7 and Titus 1:5-9.
+For further study on the qualifications of an elder, I refer the reader to the primary texts found in 1 Timothy 3:1-7 and Titus 1:5-9.

 One closing thought to those who might be wondering about whether we should have women in church leadership as elders.
 The biblical answer to that would be "no." For example, in the list of elders' qualifications noted above, one of those is that the elder be "the husband of one wife" (1 Timothy 3:2 and Titus 1:6, NASB).
 I have written at length on this at: